WordPress/gutenberg/packages/components/src/popover/README.md

 ## Usage

-Render a Popover within the parent to which it should anchor:
+Render a Popover within the parent to which it should anchor.

+If a Popover is returned by your component, it will be shown.
+To hide the popover, simply omit it from your component's render value.

 ```jsx
 import { Button, Popover } from '@wordpress/components';